lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Why Leave
-I successfully built some cultures for the team, such as siWe just completed and launched the Promotion Shopping Page project world wide, and I am seeking for greater challenges for my carreer from leadership's perspective.
+I successfully built some cultures for the team, such as stick to highest standards, code qualities, code review process, knowledge transferring.
+We just completed and launched the Promotion Shopping Page project world wide, so I am seeking for greater challenges of techinical leadership for my carreer.
 Specifically more about technical leadership and technical management.

 ## Confliction